The full proposal and support documents must be submitted via the online portal by 5:00 p.m. ET on Monday, June 4, 2018.

 - JFF Conflict of Interest Form (download here)

 - Resumes for lead staff and a summary of qualifications (limit of 3 pages per individual)

 - Letters of support from all identified partners

 N.B.: Before awarding grants, we will reach out to finalists via the individual named as the main contact in your proposal submission to schedule a short call between June 25 and July 6 (excepting July 4) to discuss your proposal.
 Please ensure that at least one representative of the research team leadership will be available by phone and email during this span.

-Please read RFP Section IV (proposal requirements) carefully before submitting a proposal as it contains important information.
-Questions from prospective grantees will be answered on our RFP FAQ and updated regularly over the course of the submittal period.
+In the RFP, please carefully read both Section V (proposal requirements) and Section VI (evaluation criteria) before submitting a proposal as they each contain important information.
+Questions from prospective grantees will be answered in our RFP FAQ document and updated regularly over the course of the submittal period.
 Additional questions can be submitted to firstname.lastname@example.org.